Coronavirus (Covid-19) outbreak continues to escalate causing much concern for people around the globe.

 Governments, health, finance and other authorities are responding to contain the situation.

-As of 9th March, the number of confirmed cases of coronavirus in Australia reached 93.
+As of Saturday 7th March, the number of confirmed cases of coronavirus in Australia reaches 75.

 NASA has confirmed that the pollution levels usually observed from space above China by the ISS has cleared in a long time and it is the sign of the complete shutdown of the factories of that region.

 This means many of our suppliers are now running low on stocks and so many products will go up in price.
 There will be a demand for local suppliers and other yet to be affected overseas supply chains, but this is now a time of massive and rapid change for all businesses.